MLHale/GenCyber-web-content/day1/github-primer.md

 `git status` now reports no uncommitted changes.
 But it indicates that `Your branch is ahead of 'origin/master' by 1 commit`.
 Which means that our local repository master branch is more recent commits than the remote repository master branch.

-To push our local changes to the remote repository, we need the git push command.
+To push our local commits to the remote repository, we need the git `push` command.
 With this command we need to indicate the name of the remote repository followed by the name of the local repository branch that has updates to be pushed.

 #### Questions
 What is the default name of the remote repository?
 What is the name of the main branch in our local repository?

-Here is the command we will use `git push origin master`
+To push local commits to the remote repository, here is the command we will use `git push origin master`

 ![gitpush](../img/primer/gitpush.png)